QuantumKitHub/MPSKit.jl/docs/src/man/algorithms.md

 (groundstate,environments,delta) = find_groundstate!(state,operator,Dmrg())
 ```

 The dmrg algorithm sweeps through the system, optimizing every site.
-This - on it's own - cannot increase the bond dimension.
+Because of its single-site behaviour, this will always keep the bond dimension fixed.
 If you do want to increase the bond dimension dynamically, then there are two options.
-Either you use the two-site variant of dmrg, aptly called Dmrg2(), or you make use of the finalize option.
-Finalize is a function that gets called every iteration of dmrg and can modify the state.
+Either you use the two-site variant of dmrg (Dmrg2()), or you make use of the finalize option.
+Finalize is a function that gets called at the end of every dmrg iteration.
+Within that function call one can modify the state.

 ```julia
 function my_finalize(iter,state,ham,envs)